shoulderhu/wordpress/Crypto Warmup 1.md

 :checkered_flag: picoCTF{SECRETMESSAGE}

 ## Solve
 Crpyto can often be done by hand, here's a message you got from a friend, `llkjmlmpadkkc` with the key of `thisisalilkey`.
-Can you use this [table](https://2018shell.picoctf.com/static/43f28853477d7b2ed52e0efbfb04dff7/table.txt) to solve it?.
+Can you use this [table](https://2018shell.picoctf.com/static/43f28853477d7b2ed52e0efbfb04dff7/table.txt) to solve it?

 ## Solution
 ```